 9. Keep your cash close.
 Of course, I recommend paying for your entire holiday in cash.
 I also never carry a purse with me on the day I shop.
 Instead, I place my debit card, ID and cash in my front pocket so that I don’t have to worry about being pick pocketed or worse, forgetting my purse or wallet in a store (plus, without a purse, you have more hands to carry more deals).

 10. Skip Black Friday – Wait until Cyber Monday.
-If the thought of the crowds is too much to bear, just skip it all together and shop on Monday, November 29th … a.k.a.
-Cyber Monday.
+If the thought of the crowds is too much to bear, just skip it all together and shop on the Monday after Thanksgiving — Cyber Monday.
 Doing so can save you the stress of too many people or worse, driving to your store to find that they are sold out of the item you are wanting.
 Most retailers will be offering deep discounts and usually even free shipping on Cyber Monday.

 If you can’t handle crowds or get easily flustered in these situations, then it would probably be best for you to stay at home and catch some on-line deals on either Black Friday or Cyber Monday.
 If you do brave the long lines, traffic backups and mobs of people, remember these tips to make your Black Friday experience a good one!